Chapter 9 BWV 178 Wo Gott der Herr nicht bei uns hält

 They also suggest the sense of effort the good Christian requires in order to resist both temptation and the lures of surging foes.

 The fourth movement is yet another version of the chorale.
-Those who are familiar with the canon will be reminded of the earlier C 93 and the later C 4 both of which make relentless use of the chorale melody as a unifying device in every movement.
+Those who are familiar with the canon will be reminded of the earlier Cs 93 and, C 4 both of which make relentless use of the chorale melody as a unifying device in every movement.
 Students may wish to compare the three works and examine the many different ways in which Bach builds sections of, or complete (and often highly contrasting) movements from the one given melody.
 Some approaches are more complex than others but even when the fundamental concept is simple (as in this case) the detail, frequently, is not.

 The text decries the persecution we suffer from our enemies who falsely call themselves Christians and mask themselves under God′s very cloak.
 The tenors (whether one or more is unknown) sing the chorale complete and unadorned.
 But the accompaniment (oboes and continuo, the latter quite possibly a solo bassoon) is a gem of contrapuntal detail and motivic development.

-The chorale melody stands out, framed against a background which has its own unity and integrity but which nevertheless, imbues the hymn with a subtly individual personality.
+The chorale melody stands out, framed against a background which has its own unity and integrity but which, nevertheless, imbues the hymn with a subtly individual personality.
 This is a less frenetic picturing of the surrounding enemies.
 Here they are more passive, more cunning perhaps, hiding and hovering in wait to ambush us.
 The intensely concentrated accompaniment is a deft tapestry developed from the opening six-note motive, itself suggesting echoes of the chorale.

 Oboes d'amore above continuo.

-This movement has a strange and intangible sense of loss, distance and detachment; impossible to describe adequately in words, of course, which is what makes its musical character seem so elusive.
+This movement has a strange and intangible sense of loss, distance and detachment; impossible to describe adequately in words, of course, which is what makes its musical character so elusive.

 C 178 is one of a group of cantatas composed at much the same time, all exploiting the expressive possibilities of the ′hybrid′ recitative structure described above e.g. Cs 93 and 94, 101and 113.
 Examples of these hybrids, however, may be found in about half of the second cycle works.

 Here the fifth movement introduces further experimental elements in that whilst in the second and fourth movements the chorale was presented as a single melodic line, it is now fully harmonized, in four parts, much as we would expect at the end.
-Furthermore, the inserted recitative lines are not in a relatively free rhythmic context but maintain a sustained and precise tempo, evidenced by the unrelenting continuo/accompaniment figure driving all sections.
+Furthermore, the inserted recitative lines appear not in a relatively free rhythmic context but instead maintain a sustained and precise tempo, evidenced by the unrelenting continuo/accompaniment figure driving all sections.

 Extending his palette of timbres, Bach makes use of alto, tenor and bass voices for the recitative interpolations (why no soprano, one wonders?) instead of confining them to a single voice.

 The opening ritornello presents a preview of what is to come.
 The rhythm is pointed and disjointed, the phrases extended and unsymmetrical; there are no predictable, regular melodic sections here.
 This fragmentation and the broken rhythms result in an utterance of the type which, doubtlessly, CPE Bach and Agricola had in mind when in Bach's obituary they referred to his melodies as 'strange and like no other's'.
-Strange they may have seemed at the time but to us today they convey immense dramatic power.
+Strange they may have seemed at the time but to listeners today they convey immense dramatic power.

 The key word is taumelnde----reeling or staggering.
 Be quiet, staggering reason and do not say that the pious are lost----they are, indeed, saved by the power of the Cross.
-Clearly the opening bars depict an inebriated lurching about but it is still combined with an authoritative voice: 'be silent' is a clear and imperious command.
+Clearly, the opening bars depict an inebriated lurching about but it is still combined with an authoritative voice: 'be silent' is a clear and imperious command.

 But if the ritornello is unusual, the first seven-bar tenor phrase has no counterpart in music of the period.

 It is not a melody in the conventional sense.
-The tenor seems to pick notes out of the air and rhythmically, one can never be quite certain upon which beat the next note will fall.
+The tenor seems to pick notes out of the air; rhythmically, one can never be quite certain upon which beat the next note will fall.
 Listen to these bars and then try to sing them yourself.
 If you get the rhythm right first time, you have an exceptionally good ear.
 More likely the exercise will bring about an enhanced respect for Bach's singers who would have been expected to learn and perform such bizarrely convoluted lines in a matter of days!
 This is the precursor to the pointillism of the Twentieth Century, a technique of seemingly picking notes from the air, later employed by Webern, Berio, Nono and others.

 Once again Bach was far ahead of the game.
 The consequence is an aria of great power and strength and yet the image of a confused and mistaken logic, the antithesis of God′s Grace, remains.